 2006-2009 Participant in Team 3: “National Histories and its Interrelation with Regional, European and World Histories” of the project “Representations of the Past: The Writing of National Histories in Europe” supported by the European Science Foundation

-2005-2007 Research Coordinator of the project, “The Intellectual History of Patriotism and the Legacy of Composite States in East-Central Europe,” supported by the CEU Research Board.
+2005-2007 Convener of the project, “The Intellectual History of Patriotism and the Legacy of Composite States in East-Central Europe,” supported by the CEU Research Board

 Co-organized international workshops and conferences in cooperation with Concepta.
 International Research School in Conceptual History and Political Thought; the University of Freiburg; Oslo University; New Europe College Bucharest; Princeton University; the Study Platform on Interlocking Nationalisms (Huizinga Institute, The Netherlands); the Centre for Advanced Study Sofia; EUI Florence; IWM Vienna; EHESS Paris; Södertörn University College; ZVGE Berlin; and Sabancı University Istanbul.

 Editor of the periodical East Central Europe (Brill Publishers) and co-editor of the Hungarian cultural monthly 2000.
-Acting as Board member of Concepta and peer-reviewer for the journals Totalitarian Movements and Political Religions; Journal of Political Ideologies; European Review of History; Angelaki: journal of the theoretical humanities; Contributions to the History of Concepts; as well as for the European Research Council; the European Science Foundation, the Austrian Science Fund (FWF), the Council for the Humanities of the Netherlands Organization for Scientific Research, The American Academy in Berlin, EURIAS, OTKA (Hungarian Scientific Research Fund), and the Agency for Science and Higher Education of the Republic of Croatia.
+Acting as Board member of Concepta, East European Politics and Societies, and peer-reviewer for the journals Totalitarian Movements and Political Religions; Journal of Political Ideologies; European Review of History; Angelaki: journal of the theoretical humanities; Contributions to the History of Concepts; as well as for the European Research Council; the European Science Foundation, the Austrian Science Fund (FWF), the Council for the Humanities of the Netherlands Organization for Scientific Research, The American Academy in Berlin, EURIAS, OTKA (Hungarian Scientific Research Fund), and the Agency for Science and Higher Education of the Republic of Croatia.

 Courses taught in the previous years:

-- Counter-Cultures and Power during State Socialism (together with Gabor Klaniczay and Ioana Macrea-Toma
+Counter-Cultures and Power during State Socialism (with Gábor Klaniczay and Ioana Macrea-Toma)

-- Historiography II: Grand Debates in Central European History (together with Marcell Sebok)
+Grand Debates in Central European History (with Marcell Sebők)

 - Grubacki, Isidora: An Intellectual, Organizational and Transnational History of Feminism in Interwar Yugoslavia (1918-1941) (current) --co-supervision with Francisca de Haan